 - Unwell for 4 days or more without improvement, with clinical features consistent with acute otitis media

-- Discharge is observed from the ear (ensure swabs are taken prior to commencing antibiotic therapy)
+- Discharge from the ear (ensure swabs are taken prior to commencing antibiotic therapy)

 - Systemically unwell adult, provided not septic and with no signs of complications

-Admission should be considered for all children under 3 months of age with a temperature >38, or aged 3-6 months with a temperature >39, for further assessment.
-Also, consider admission for those with evidence of an AOM complication, or the severely systemically unwell child.
+Also, consider admission for those with evidence of an AOM complication or the systemically unwell child.
 Patients with a cochlear implant will need to be seen by a specialist and may require inpatient treatment.